Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Preliminaries

-Differential privacy (DP) is a tailored mechanism to the privacy-preserving data analysis \cite{improve}, which is designed to defend against differential attack \cite{dp-book}.
-The superiority of the DP mechanism has a theoretically-proven guarantee to control how much information leakage is during a malicious attack \cite{dp-challenge}.
-Such a property means that the DP mechanism is immune to any post-processing and cannot be compromised by any algorithms \cite{dp-book}.
-In other words, if the DP mechanism protects a dataset, the privacy loss in this dataset during a malicious attack would never exceed the given threshold, even if attacked by the most advance and sophisticated methods.
+DP refers to a tailored mechanism for privacy-preserving data analysis \cite{improve}, which is designed to defend against differential attacks \cite{dp-book}.
+DP offers a theoretically proven guarantee that the amount of information leakage that occurs during a malicious attack can be controlled to a certain level \cite{dp-challenge}.
+This property means that the DP mechanism is immune to any postprocessing and cannot be compromised by any algorithms \cite{dp-book}.
+In other words, if a dataset is protected by the DP mechanism, the privacy loss suffered by this dataset during a malicious attack will never exceed the specified threshold, even if it is attacked using the most advanced and sophisticated methods available.

-Formally, differential privacy is defined as follows: \begin{myDef} \cite{dp-book} A randomized query algorithm $\mathcal{A}$ satisfies $\epsilon$-differentially privacy, iff for any dataset $d$ and $d'$ that differ on a single element and any output $S$ of $\mathcal{A}$, such that
+Formally, DP is defined as follows: \begin{myDef} \cite{dp-book} A randomized query algorithm $\mathcal{A}$ satisfies $\epsilon$-differential privacy iff for any datasets $d$ and $d'$ that differ by a single element and any output $S$ of $\mathcal{A}$,

-\end{myDef} In the definition above, the dataset $d$ and $d'$ that differ by only one single data item are named adjacent datasets, which is task-specific defined.
-For example, in graph edge privacy protection, a graph $G$ denotes a dataset, and the graph $G'$ is $G$'s adjacent dataset if $G'$ is derived from $G$ via adding or deleting only one edge.
-The parameter $\epsilon$ in the definition denotes the privacy budget \cite{dp-book}, which controls how much privacy leakage by $\mathcal{A}$ can be tolerated.
-A lower privacy budget indicates less tolerance to information leakage, in other words, a higher level privacy guarantee.
+\end{myDef} In the definition above, the datasets $d$ and $d'$ that differ by only one single data item are called adjacent datasets, and this adjacency is defined in a task-specific manner.
+For example, in graph edge privacy, a graph $G$ represents a dataset, and a graph $G'$ is an adjacent dataset of $G$ if $G'$ can be derived from $G$ by adding or deleting only one edge.
+The parameter $\epsilon$ in the definition above denotes the privacy budget \cite{dp-book}, which controls how much privacy leakage by $\mathcal{A}$ can be tolerated.
+A smaller privacy budget indicates less tolerance to information leakage, which is equivalent to a higher level of privacy.

-A general method to convert a deterministic query function $f$ into a randomized query function $\mathcal{A}_f$ is to add random noise to the output of $f$.
-The noise is generated by the specific random distributions calibrated to the privacy budget and $\Delta f$, the global sensitivity of $f$, which is defined as the maximal value of $||f(d)-f(d')||$.
-In this paper, for simplicity, we consider Laplacian mechanism to achieve DP \cite{dp-book}:
+A general method for converting a deterministic query function $f$ into a randomized query function $\mathcal{A}_f$ is to add random noise to the output of $f$.
+The noise is generated from a specific random distribution calibrated to the privacy budget and $\Delta f$, the global sensitivity of $f$, defined as the maximal value of $||f(d)-f(d')||$.
+In this paper, for simplicity, we consider the Laplacian mechanism to achieve DP \cite{dp-book}: